ibm-cloud-docs/vpc/fl-analyze.md

 Flow log traffic summaries contain the following information:

 - Byte/packet counts, separately for RX (receive) and TX (transmit).
-- Whether a connection initiates or terminates in this time window.
+- Whether a connection starts or stops in this time window.

 Because a flow log reflects network traffic in a limited window of time, a long-running connection might cause multiple flow logs to be emitted.
 For every connection processed by a vNIC, a time-ordered sequence of flow logs emits (not including failures).
 These flow logs appear in one or more COS objects.